i-am-epic/TwitterClone/README.md

-# Twitter_CLONE
+# TWITTER_API

 Simple Twitter clone API  using Fastapi

-This is a basic api which has major features of a twitter(social media app) using jwt token as authentication.
+This is a basic api which has major features of a twitter(social media app) using jwt token as authentication.It is microblogging and social networking service on which users post and interact with messages known as "tweets".
+Registered users can post, like, and retweet tweets, but unregistered users can only read those that are publicly available.

 ## Features